openflighthpc/retype-documentation/Retype_Documentation/overview/installing_flight_user_suite/adding_the_openflight_package.md

 [flight@gateway1 ~]$ sudo dnf makecache
 ```
 !!!
 Some tools require packages available in the EPEL repository, this can be installed with `yum install epel-release`.
-Additionally the PowerTools repository is needed, this can be enabled with ``yum config-manager --set-enabled PowerTools``
+Additionally the PowerTools repository is needed, this can be enabled with ``yum config-manager --set-enabled powertools``
 !!!

 +++ Ubuntu 18.04